-This support documentation will walk you through the process of provisioning an Instaclustr Managed Cassandra cluster in an existing VPC that you manage.
+This support documentation will walk you through the process of provisioning an Instaclustr Managed Kafka cluster in an existing VPC that you manage.
 This is only possible for those customers who are running Instaclustr managed cluster in their own cloud account.

 Potential Use Cases

 Instaclustr has identified the following use cases for this feature:

 Customers with custom/complex network configuration setup.
 For example, AWS Direct Connect, Inter-region VPC peering or VPC Transit Gateways networking can all be set up once for a VPC and then that VPC reused for multiple clusters.

 Customers looking to minimise AWS network costs.
 For some use cases, cross VPC traffic can be a significant portion of overall infrastructure costs.